smart-data-models/dataModel.GBFS/station_status/doc/spec.md

                       description: 'Is the vehicle currently reserved for someone else? (added in v2.1-RC)'
                       type: boolean
                     vehicle_type_id:
-                      description: 'The vehicle_type_id of this vehicle as described in vehicle_types.json (added in v2.1-RC).'
+                      description: The vehicle_type_id of this vehicle as described in vehicle_types.json (added in v2.1-RC).
                       type: string
                   type: object
                 required: